mostly-ai/aws-marketplace/examples/README.md

 Yes.
 You can update the Helm chart configuration and then re-apply the charts to apply the new IP range.

 ### Question: I want to install the platform on an AWS account where a local network and/or VPN is already configured.
 Can I use this VPC instead of creating a new one?
 Yes, you can configure the platform to use an existing VPC.
-To do this, update the `terragrunt.hcl` file with the appropriate values for `vpc_id`, `private_subnet_ids`, and `public_subnet_ids` before starting the installation.
+To do this, update the [terragrunt.hcl](./infrastructure-stack/eks/terragrunt.hcl) file with the appropriate values for `vpc_id`, `private_subnet_ids`, and `public_subnet_ids` in the `inputs` section before starting the installation.
+You also need to make sure that you remove the VPC creation parts from the scripts.